Correlation in Catalysts Enables Arbitrary Manipulation of Quantum Coherence

 \begin{thm} For any $\rho\in\mD(S)$, $\rho'\in\mD(S')$ and $\epsilon>0$, $\rho$ can be transformed to a state $\rho'_\epsilon\in\mD(S')$ such that $\frac{1}{2}\|\rho'-\rho'_\epsilon\|_1\leq \epsilon$ by a marginal-catalytic covariant transformation. \end{thm}

+We sketch our proof in a later section, while deferring the detailed proof to the Supplemental Material.

-Our result indicates that marginal catalysts can trivialize coherence transformations, fully generalizing the result in Ref.~\cite{Ding2021amplifying} established for the qubit state transformations to those involving arbitrary Hilbert spaces of finite dimensions.
-This makes a high contrast to quantum thermodynamics, in which state transformations by marginal-catalytic thermal operations respect the ordering of the free energy~\cite{Lostaglio2015stochastic}.
+Theorem~\ref{thm:transform catalyst} implies that marginal catalysts can trivialize coherence transformations, fully generalizing the result in Ref.~\cite{Ding2021amplifying} established for the qubit state transformations to those involving arbitrary Hilbert spaces of finite dimensions.
+Notably, the result can be extended to the implementation of an arbitrary \emph{quantum channel} (see the Supplemental Material).

+Our result makes a high contrast to quantum thermodynamics, in which state transformations by marginal-catalytic thermal operations respect the ordering of the free energy~\cite{Lostaglio2015stochastic}.
 A related phenomenon is known as embezzlement~\cite{vanDam2003universal}, where a negligibly small error in a catalyst enables an arbitrary transformation.
 We stress that marginal-catalytic transformations recover the marginal states \emph{exactly} and are fundamentally different from the mechanism of the well-known embezzlement.
-In fact, as discussed later, the trivialization of state transformations by marginal catalysts is a highly exceptional phenomenon, which shows a clear contrast to the embezzlement seen in a broad class of resource theories from entanglement~\cite{vanDam2003universal} to quantum thermodynamics~\cite{Brandao2015second}.
+In fact, as discussed below, the trivialization of state transformations by marginal catalysts is an unusual phenomenon, which shows a clear contrast to the embezzlement seen in a broad class of resource theories from entanglement~\cite{vanDam2003universal} to quantum thermodynamics~\cite{Brandao2015second}.

-We remark that our construction for Theorem~\ref{thm:transform catalyst} can also implement any \emph{quantum channel} with arbitrary accuracy by a covariant operation with marginal catalysts, if a small correlation between the system and catalysts is allowed.
-We sketch our proof in a later section, while deferring the detailed proof and relevant discussions to the Supplemental Material~\cite{SM}.